-- 1) Continuous Service: Service is continuous if an employee is on pay status each month without a break in service.
-A break in service occurs when there is a separation from Laboratory employment status. - Periods on an approved leave without pay for military service; illness or injury compensable by workers' compensation; assignment to another research organization at the direction of the Laboratory; or an approved leave without pay for any period of thirty (30) calendar days or less are counted as periods of continuous service for the purposes of severance pay, as are periods on pay status before and after any other approved leave without pay. - b) Periods of employment before a break in service are not counted as periods of continuous service for purposes of severance pay. - c) Periods of employment as a student assistant, graduate student research assistant (GSRA), or other trainee positions are not counted as periods of continuous service for purposes of severance pay. - d) Periods of employment on variable time (once called indeterminate time) are not counted as periods of continuous service for purposes of severance pay. - e) Time spent as a postdoctoral fellow is counted toward calculating severance payment if the postdoctoral fellow continued their employment in a career appointment without a break in service.
+a) Periods on an approved leave without pay for military service; illness or injury compensable by workers' compensation; assignment to another research organization at the direction of the Laboratory; or an approved leave without pay for any period of thirty (30) calendar days or less are counted as periods of continuous service for the purposes of severance pay, as are periods on pay status before and after any other approved leave without pay.

-- f) When a limited appointment has been designated as a career appointment after attaining one thousand (1,000) hours of qualifying service in any twelve (12) consecutive months without a break in service of at least one hundred twenty (120) consecutive calendar days, these hours on pay status will be counted for purposes of severance pay.
+- Periods of employment before a break in service are not counted as periods of continuous service for purposes of severance pay. - c) Periods of employment as a student assistant, graduate student research assistant (GSRA), or other trainee positions are not counted as periods of continuous service for purposes of severance pay. - d) Periods of employment on variable time (once called indeterminate time) are not counted as periods of continuous service for purposes of severance pay. - e) Time spent as a postdoctoral fellow is counted toward calculating severance payment if the postdoctoral fellow continued their employment in a career appointment without a break in service. - f) When a limited appointment has been designated as a career appointment after attaining one thousand (1,000) hours of qualifying service in any twelve (12) consecutive months without a break in service of at least one hundred twenty (120) consecutive calendar days, these hours on pay status will be counted for purposes of severance pay.
 Qualifying service includes all time on pay status in one or more limited appointments at the University.
-However, only those hours worked at the Laboratory will be counted toward calculation of the severance payment. - g) Continuous service is reestablished when an employee is rehired from recall or preferential rehire status from the Laboratory. - 2) Equivalent Job: An equivalent job is any career position with the Laboratory or the University at a beginning salary at least equal to the salary paid the employee in the job from which that employee was laid off, regardless of salary range. - 3) One Week's Pay: One (1) week's pay for nonexempt hourly rated employees is defined as the basic hourly rate (excluding shift differential and overtime) times forty (40) hours or the specifically approved work week.
+However, only those hours worked at the Laboratory will be counted toward calculation of the severance payment. - g) Continuous service is reestablished when an employee is rehired from recall or preferential rehire status from the Laboratory. - 2) Equivalent Job: An equivalent job is any career position with the Laboratory or the University at a beginning salary at least equal to the salary paid the employee in the job from which that employee was laid off, regardless of salary range.

+3) One Week's Pay: One (1) week's pay for nonexempt hourly rated employees is defined as the basic hourly rate (excluding shift differential and overtime) times forty (40) hours or the specifically approved work week.
 One (1) week's pay for full time exempt employees is defined as the hourly equivalent of the monthly rate times forty (40) hours (or, for part-time exempt employees, times the percentage time equivalent).